lvendrix/us-income/README.md

 ## Mission objectives

-Create a ML model that predicts whether a US citizen earns more than 50k/year (1) or less than 50k/year (0) based on several features (sex, country of origin, ...).
+Create a ML model that predicts whether a US citizen earns more than 50k/year based on several features (age, sex, native country, ...).
+More information about the features can be found [here](https://archive.ics.uci.edu/ml/datasets/Census+Income).

 # Installation